jeff-zucker/solid-file-client/README.md

         * TargetFolderURL is where the archive file is unzipped
         * if unzipped root file or root folder exist they shall be overwritten
-        * .acl are checked for validity (notably for acl:Control against the relative webId "/profile/card#me")
+        * .acl are checked for validity (notably for acl:Control by at least one agent type (agent, agentClass, agentGroup))

 These default behaviors may all be modified.
 For example, you can choose from several ways to unzip the archiveURL, or check for .acl validity.
 See [Advanced Options](#advanced-options) for more details.